 Spring is coming, which means warm evenings, friends, delicious food, cold drinks, and outdoor dining near!
 Enjoy a meal while you take in a beautiful view of historic downtowns, the Ohio River, wooded parks, or the Louisville skyline!
 Check out our blog for the best patios and picnic spots in SoIN!

 9. Soak Up the Sun and Public Art

 Brighten your day and have an afternoon of fun in the NoCo Arts and Cultural District at the colorful and interactive play area.
 Here you can play a game of oversized chess or Twister, have lunch on a 20-foot picnic table, or simply enjoy the whimsical public art.

 10. Give them Theatre

-See a live children’s theater production at Derby Dinner Playhouse, a southern Indiana treasure noted for its musical and comedy productions.
-Their featured children’s production, Alexander & The Terrible, Horrible, No Good, Very Bad Day, will be showing through March 27.
+See a live children’s theater production at Derby Dinner Playhouse, a Southern Indiana treasure noted for its musical and comedy productions.
+Their featured children’s production, Junie B. Jones the Musical, will be showing through April 2.
 Check out their other upcoming shows for the spring and summer.

 11. We all Scream for Ice Cream

 And when all else fails always get ice cream!
 Looking for a sweet treat with a chill?
 SoIN’s seasonal ice cream shops will reopen in March (some opened in February)!
-Take the family to Chillers, Zesto’s, Polly’s Freeze, Berry Twist, Pearl Street Treats, Widow’s Walk Ice Creamery, and Uncommon Cups & Cones.
+Take the family to Chillers, Zesto’s, Polly’s Freeze, Berry Twist, Pearl Street Treats, Widow’s Walk Ice Creamery, and Boomtown Creamery.